-What are Marketing Research?
+What is Marketing Research?waheed

 Marketing Research is the systematic collection, analysis, and interpretation of data of the marketing conditions. and that links the customers, producers, and end-users to the marketer through information used to identify and define marketing opportunities and problems; evaluate marketing actions; monitor marketing performance; improve understanding of marketing.

-- It is the inclusive term that embraces all research activities carried on for the management of marketing work, the gathering, recording and analyzing of all facts about problems relating to the sale and transfer of goods and services from producer to consumer.
+- It is the inclusive term that embraces all research activities carried on for the management of marketing work, the gathering, recording, and analyzing of all facts about problems relating to the sale and transfer of goods and services from producer to consumer.

-Marketing research methods and techniques are being increasingly adopted by all the countries of the world whether developed, developing or underdeveloped.
+Marketing research methods and techniques are being increasingly adopted by all the countries of the world whether developed, developing, or underdeveloped.
 In America, marketing research is conducted by many companies on a very huge scale.

 Market research involves two types of data:

 - Primary information.
 This is the research you compile yourself or hire someone to gather for you.

 - Secondary information.
 This type of research is already collected and organized for you.